OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/faqs/general/read-mechanism-type.md

 # Description
-{{SITENAME}} supports a polling mechanism for retrieving data from source systems.
+<code class="expression">space.vars.SITENAME</code> supports a polling mechanism for retrieving data from source systems.
 The polling mechanism can be categorized based on the richness of the end system's API.

 # Category of Read Mechanism
-{{SITENAME}} supports 3 types of Reading Mechanism Techniques.
+<code class="expression">space.vars.SITENAME</code> supports 3 types of Reading Mechanism Techniques.

 ## History
 * "History" means that the end system provides APIs that allow access to the history or audit data of the items.